ministryofjustice/worm/README.md

 ## Installation

-Download the WORM repository to your local machine.
-SSH - `git clone git@github.com:ministryofjustice/worm.git` or
-GH - `gh repo clone ministryofjustice/worm`
+Step 1: Download the WORM repository to your local machine, either via SSH - `git clone git@github.com:ministryofjustice/worm.git` or GH - `gh repo clone ministryofjustice/worm`.

-`cd` into the repository's root directory and run the following steps:
+Step 2: `cd` into this repository's root directory on your local machine.

-Step 1: Install WORM via Composer
+Step 3: Install WORM via Composer
 Run `composer install`.
 This will create the required vendor folder.

-Step 2: Install WORM globally on your machine
+Step 4: Install WORM globally on your machine
 Run `make install` which compiles the app into a binary and system links it so that it is available globally on your machine.
 You will be prompted to enter your Mac OS password so the system links can be established.